Why are suicide rates increasing so much in the U.S.?

 “From 1999 to 2015, suicide rates increased among both sexes, all racial/ethnic groups, and all urbanization levels,” the CDC researchers wrote in their report.

-The suicide of fashion designer Kate Spade, who died this week at age 55, is capturing headlines and making people wonder if certain groups, such as middle-aged women, may be more at risk.
+The suicide of fashion designer Kate Spade, who died this week at age 55, is capturing headlines and making people wonder if certain groups, such as middle-age women, may be more at risk.

 "Middle-aged adults had the largest number of suicides and a particularly high increase in suicide rates.
 These findings are disturbing," said CDC principal deputy director Dr. Anne Schuchat.